-Since making the pledge in 1985 to eradicate polio - its most ambitious programme to date - Rotary International in partnership with health agencies has brought the number of cases of polio down by 99 percent.
+Since making the pledge in 1985 to the children of the world that Rotary would seek to wipe polio from the face of the earth - our most ambitious programme ever – we, in partnership with health agencies such as the WHO and supporters like the Gates Foundation, have reduced the number of cases of polio by over 99.9 percent.

-Rotary International is now talking confidently about the 'End Game' and both Gary Huang, the President of RI and John Hewko, General Secretary of RI, have stated publicly that "Polio WILL be eradicated by 2018" but that will not be achieved without a final push from all Rotarians.
+We have been talking confidently about the 'End Game' publicly stating that "Polio WILL be eradicated by the end of 2018" but that will not be achieved without a final push from all Rotarians.

-Furthermore the number of vaccine derived polio has dropped significantly.
-There have been 3 cases reported from Laos in January and one of these was acquired in 2015 but only reported this year.
-No other cases have been reported anywhere this year.
-The future main effort is now to phase out the trivalent oral vaccine and to introduce bivalent inoculations as the main preventative immunisation.
-This is highly unlikely to cause polio, but is more expensive to produce and requires training to give.
-1.5 billion US$ will be required by 2019 if we are to finish the job.
+The number of vaccine derived polio has dropped significantly.
+The effort is now the phasing out of the trivalent oral vaccine in favour of the bivalent inoculations as the main preventative immunisation.
+This is highly unlikely to cause polio, but is more expensive to produce and, to vaccinate, requires training.
+Much more funding will be required by 2019 if we are to finish the job.

 As Rotarians we have a responsibility to support the on-going work that will finally eradicate polio.
-We have been asked to contribute $35 million each year to 2018, and if we do, the Gates Foundation will add $2 for every $1 we raise to realise a total of $105 million each year.
+We have been asked to contribute $35 million annually and when we do, the Gates Foundation is contributing $2 for every $1 we raise to realise a total of $105 million each year.

 Polio is the shortened name of poliomyelitis, the crippling disease caused by the polio virus.
 One in 200 cases results in paralysis, which leads to the limbs of the victim becoming limp and disfigured.
 The paralysis is almost always irreversible.
 Historically, polio has been the world's greatest cause of disability.